mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-update.md

 ## Description

-The `BulkUpdate` method let you update a large number of entities in your database.
+The `BulkUpdate` method lets you update a large number of entities in your database.

 ```csharp
 // easy to use